 When a device is recalled, it does not always have to be surgically removed.
 If you find that your medical device is defective, you can discuss with your doctor the risk of removal and the risk to your health if that device malfunctions.

 Defective medical devices may also be sparked by budget cuts.
 If further testing is needed and there is not enough money to conduct these tests, a company may recall its product.
 Design defects that are not discovered until after the product has hit the shelves may also prompt a massive product recall.

-A recent US Supreme Court decision has limited your ability to file product liability lawsuits over defective medical devices.
-At Harvey L. Walner & Associates, Ltd., our talented and compassionate lawyers have more than 75 years of experience fighting for the rights of product liability victims, and we understand the limits on these types of lawsuits.
-We can give you a fair and free appraisal of your chances in a potential lawsuit.
+At Walner Law®, our talented and compassionate lawyers have more than 75 years of experience fighting for the rights of product liability victims, and we understand the limits for injured patients in these types of lawsuits.

-If you live in the Chicago area and have been injured by a defective medical device, please call or email our office today.
+If you live in the Chicago area and have been injured by a defective medical device, please contact our office today for support from an experienced defective medical device lawyer.
 We offer free consultations and will never charge unless we get money for you.
-If you or a loved one has been hurt by a defective product and you need help, please call or email us today for a FREE consultation.
+We also offer full support and walk you through the entire process so you know how a personal injury claim works, what to expect, and how your personal case is progressing.